One Wilde Night

-I’d picked up the anonymous psychic passenger when I’d first landed in Rio, and hadn’t been amused that he’d known my name, especially since I had yet to figure out his.
-After his initial contact and a pretty amazing lucid dreaming visit, however, he’d gone silent long enough that I thought he’d slunk off to haunt someone else’s brain.
-Him showing up tonight was crappy timing, but I couldn’t spare the mental energy to repair the shields right now.
+I’d picked up the anonymous psychic passenger the first night after I’d landed in Rio, and hadn’t been amused that he’d known my name, especially since I had yet to figure out his.
+After his initial contact, however, he’d gone silent long enough that I thought he’d slunk off to haunt someone else’s brain.
+Him showing up tonight was crappy timing, but I couldn’t spare the mental energy to repair the shields at the moment.
 The dilithium crystals would have to hold.

 I turned back toward the center of the room.
 For good luck, I patted the one thing I was wearing, a thick frog-shaped pendant on a leather cord, made to order for tonight’s assignment.
 Almost all the women in the room wore a similar amulet, and nothing else.
 In my case, though, a second leather cord held my ponytail.
 A tug confirmed it remained in place.

 The lights of the enormous subterranean chamber shifted, pointing the way to my target.
 On a small stage in the center of the room, an exquisite woman stood in the middle of three highly dedicated attendants, all of them male, all of them built like Mack trucks.

 I’d been following Fernanda Rossi for the past three days since I’d locked on to her at the Magic Ball at the Copacabana.
 To the adoring public, she was simply one of this year’s most beautiful and vivacious Carnival princesses.
 According to my client, she was also a priestess in the Cult of Icamiabas.